justeat/JustTweak/README.md

 }
 ```

-The final tweak you fetch from the tweak provider will then return the following value: "Definitely not 42" which is the reversed of "24 ton yletinifeD".
-Assuming you properly reverse it in the closure.
+In this way, the tweak fetched from the tweak provider will have the decrypted value.

 ## License